Pemphigus foliaceus L10.2

 This section has been translated automatically.

-In case of extensive involvement, immunosuppressive therapy with glucocorticoids such as prednisolone (e.g. Decortin® H) initially 1.0-2.0 mg/kg bw/day p.o. in combination with
+In case of extensive infestation, immunosuppressive therapy with glucocorticoids such as prednisolone (e.g. Decortin® H) initially 1.0-2.0 mg/kg bw/day p.o. in combination with

 or azathioprine (e.g. Imurek®, 1.0-1.5 mg/kg bw/day p.o.).

-Reduction of glucocorticoids to 2.5-10 mg/day according to clinical symptoms.
+Reduction of glucocorticoids to 2.5-10 mg/day according to clinical symptoms (in long-term therapy, low doses of glucocorticoids are administered together with immunosuppressants).

 Progression/forecast